Napa Valley Wine Tours

 Chardonnay and Sauvignon Blanc are the most seen white wines.
 Napa also has several old vineyards planted to less known varietals, such as Charbono, Sangiovese, Colombard or Chenin Blanc.
 Many of the vineyards are co-planted with up to 10 varietals growing next to one another.

-Most wineries in Napa are only open by appointment, and more are becoming that way.
+Most wineries in Napa are only open by appointment, and more are becoming that way, especially after COVID.
 They offer seated guided tastings of their wines.
 This is great because you really get a chance to enjoy the wine without being interrupted, and gives the opportunity to ask all the questions you would like.

 Private tours also afford extra education; you can ask to see the vines or the barrel room.
 These exclusive tastings are more costly but the pace is relaxed.
-Expect to pay $20-30 per person in tasting fees, although many will refund if some wine is purchased.
+Expect to pay up to $50 per person in tasting fees, although many will refund if some wine is purchased.
 You are also more than welcome to share tastings as a couple.

 If a winery offers more than one tasting option, two different tastings can be done by a couple and you get to try twice the wines!

 Then there are the restaurants!
 People who like good wine also like good food, and there is no shortage of Michelin Star and other highly rated places to eat.
 Many restaurants have their own vegetable gardens right outside the window and you can see the chef picking things you are about to taste.
-We will take care of reservations and everyone on the tour eats at one big table.
-You are welcome to request a restaurant and we will do our best to accommodate.
+We will take care of reservations, although we are happy to take restaurant requests.

 Now what to do with all this wine that I bought?
 There are many options available: